ViLPy/Valamis/README.md

 Since version 1.2.1 it's required to manually add 2 roles in Liferay: Student and Teacher.
 Admin should manually set membership relations for user/roles

 ###Known issues
+**PermGen issue**: Valamis requires 512Mb of PermGen size.
+This is default size in Liferay bundled with glassfish, but permgen in Tomcat and jBoss bundles should be increased.

 Liferay 6.1 EE bundled with Tomcat 7 can throw errors while accessing uploaded content.
 To avoid this problems just turn off GZip conmpression:
 `com.liferay.portal.servlet.filters.gzip.GZipFilter=false`